Mange/rtl8192eu-linux-driver/README.md

 The official drivers for D-Link DWA-131 Rev E, with patches to keep it working on newer kernels.
 Also works on Rosewill RNX-N180UBE v2 N300 Wireless Adapter.

+**NOTE:** This is just a "mirror".
+I have no knowledge about this code or how it works.
+Expect no support from me or any contributors here.
+I just think GitHub is a nicer way of keeping track of this than random form posts and precompiled binaries being sent by email.
+I don't want someone else to have to spend 5 days of googling and compiling with random patches until it works.

 ## Source for the official drivers

 Official drivers were downloaded from D-Link Australia.
 D-Link USA and the european countries I checked only lists revision A and B. Australia lists all three.